ringvold/website/content/blog/functors-redux.md

 	List.map (.age >> String.fromInt) users
 ```

-In the example above we have a list of users and two constants[^const] that both are a list of the users’ ages as strings.
+In the example above we have a list of users and two constants<fn-ref id="const" /> that both are a list of the users’ ages as strings.

 The first constant, `agesThroughMaps`, is defined using two map operations.
 The first run passes the `.age` accessor function to `map` and gives us a list of ages (of type `Int`).
 In the second map operation the `String.fromInt` is used to create a list of the users’ ages as `String`.